Home

 Risk 1: Internet security

-The first problem is eliminated by using what is called a "secure server."
-Before entering your credit card number, look for the little padlock symbol ( or ) on your web browser.
+This problem is eliminated by using what is called a secure server.
+Before entering your credit card number, check the web address for the page to ensure that it starts with https:.
+Many web browsers also show a little padlock symbol ( or ) when this is true.
 This indicates that you're connected to a secure web site--your browser encrypts your account number (and everything else) before sending it, so even if someone is able to view Internet traffic, the account number is indecipherable.

 Risk 2: Verifying authenticity